 The LBGTQ+ Wellbeing Fund

-The Bristol, North Somerset and South Gloucestershire LGBTQ+ Mental Health Lived Experience Steering Group, supported by the LGBTQ+ Voice & Influence Partnership, is launching a micro-grants scheme.
+The Bristol, North Somerset and South Gloucestershire LGBTQ+ Mental Health Lived Experience Steering Group, supported by the LGBTQ+ Voice & Influence Partnership, will be launching a micro-grants scheme in the new year.
 The aim of the scheme is to shine a light on mental wellbeing in the local LGBTQ+ community.

-Anyone from either the Bristol, North Somerset or South Gloucestershire area who identifies as part of the LGBTQ+ community can apply for a grant.
+Anyone from either the Bristol, North Somerset or South Gloucestershire area who identifies as part of the LGBTQ+ community will be able to apply for a grant.
 Organisations can also apply.
-Organisations do not need to be legally constituted but do require a governing document.
+Organisations do not need to be legally constituted but will require a governing document.

 To apply, you should have an idea in mind about a project, event, or activity that will raise awareness or shine a light on mental wellbeing in the community.

 Your project, event, or activity will result in people being more informed and aware of what good mental wellbeing or mental health looks like for people who identify as LGBTQ+.